 Group to belong to.
 An email will be sent to the specified email address with a login URL and

 Temporary Password.
-There are two
+There are three

 User Access Levels:

-User.
+API.
 The difference being

 Admin has access to all screens and configuration capabilities, while the

 User will not be able to create additional users or modify any of the configuration.
+The

 User account types can see all dashboards and buckets and can enable / disable buckets.